PapillonApp/papillon-v5/README.md

 ![Screenshot](https://user-images.githubusercontent.com/32978709/215285204-18fdc07b-4f30-4722-bf26-31be149d634f.png)

-* **Fonctionnalités de Pronote**
+* **Features of Pronote**
-    - 📆 Emploi du temps
+    - 📆 Timetable
-        + Organisation intuitive du temps
+        + Intuitive time management
-        + Ajout au calendrier
+        + Addition to the calendar
-        + Cours personnalisés
+        + Customised courses
         + Notifications
-    - 📑 Travail à faire
+    - 📑 Homeworks
-        + Gestion intuitive de son planning de travail
+        + Intuitive management of your work schedule
-    - 🎓 Notes et compétences
+    - 🎓 Grades and skills
-        + Moyenne générale et moyennes de classe
+        + Overall and class averages
-        + Remise automatique des notes sur 20
+        + Automatic resetting of scores out of 20
-        + Affichage intuitif en grille
+        + Intuitive grid display
-    - 📂 Contenu des cours et fichiers
+    - 📂 Course content and files
-    - 📰 Actualités
+    - 📰 News
-    - 🚪 *Absences, retards et sanctions (bientôt)*
+    - 🚪 Absences, lateness and sanctions
-* **Une interface incroyable**
+* **An incredible interface**
-    - 🎨 Designée avec soin et précision
+    - 🎨 Designed with care and precision
-    - ✋ Prête pour un usage à une main
+    - ✋ Ready for one-handed use
-        + Usage de gestes intuitifs
+        + Use of intuitive gestures
-    - ✨ S'améliore continuellement grace aux mises à jour régulières
+    - ✨ Continuously improves with regular updates
-    - 📱 Look natif pour iOS et Android
+    - 📱 Native look for iOS and Android
-* **Extensions et personnalisation**
+* **Extensions and customisation**
-    - 🕺 Police et couleur d'interface personnalisables
+    - 🕺 Customisable font and interface colour
-    - 🤯 Étend les fonctionnalités de l'app
+    - 🤯 Extends the functionality of the app

 ## Built With